XENONnT/base_environment/README.md

 Please see [this page on the XENON wiki](https://xe1t-wiki.lngs.infn.it/doku.php?id=xenon%3Axenonnt%3Acomputing%3Abaseenvironment) for more details.

-The resulting environement is available as:
+The resulting environment is available as:

 * **Singularity image under CVMFS.** This can be used in interactive enviroments as well as OSG compute jobs The location is `/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-xenon:{version}`.
 Source